hiulit/color-svg-icons/README.md

 }
 ```

-This way you can have BEM style names
+This way you can have BEM style names for example.

 ### Usage Examples
 In this example `SVGO.optimize` will be run on all svgs in the `src/svgs/*` path, then color will be set to given CSS hex value, and this result saved in dest folder with property name as the prefix.